Class 11 Statistical Tools and Interpretation

 Q1.
 What is the difference between median and mode?

-Ans: The median is a value in a series that is in the middle, with half of the values above it and the other half below it, whereas the mode is a value that appears regularly in the series.
-The modal value has the highest frequency in the sequence, indicating that it is the most common.
+Ans: The median is the middle value in an ordered series, with half of the values above it and half below it, whereas the mode is the value that occurs most frequently in the series (i.e., the one with the highest frequency).

 Ans: The difference between negative and positive correlation is that positive correlation involves variables moving in the same direction, whereas negative correlation involves variables moving in the opposite direction.